 If you think that you might be under investigation or you have already been arrested for any kind of alleged sex crime in Collin County, it is in your best interest to exercise your right to remain silent until you have legal counsel.
 Law Offices of Richard C. McConathy aggressively defends clients in Allen, Frisco, McKinney, Plano, and many surrounding areas of Collin County.

 Many sex crimes in Texas are established under Chapter 21 of the Texas Penal Code.
-Other criminal offenses that are sexual in nature can be found under other chapters, and Law Offices of Richard C. McConathy represents people accused of many different kinds of sexual offenses.
+Other criminal offenses that are sexual in nature can be found under other chapters, and the Law Offices of Richard C. McConathy represents people accused of many different kinds of sexual offenses.

 Some of the most common types of sex crimes our lawyers handle include, but are not limited to: